-The joy of the Lord is present even in the midst of sorrowful trails and times of heartbreak.
-A believer's joy is not dependent on smooth, happy circumstances.

-The book of Philippians is about joy at half-mast.
+The joy of the Lord is present even in the midst of trials and heartbreak.
+A believer's joy isn't dependent on happy circumstances.
+In tough times there is still a joy to be had.
+Philippians is about joy at half-mast.

-It's amazing that this letter on joy begins with a couple of guys in jail...
-Chapter 1, "Paul and Timothy, bondservants of Jesus Christ..."
+It's amazing that Paul's letter on joy begins with a couple of guys in jail...
+Chapter 1, Philippians 1:1 "Paul and Timothy, bondservants of Jesus Christ..."
 It's the year 62 AD.
 Imagine, Paul in a Roman prison awaiting his day in court before the evil emperor, Nero.
 Whether he lives or dies is about to be decided.
 It could go either way.

 The book of Philippians is one of four letters - along with Ephesians, Colossians, and Philemon - that we call "The Prison Epistles."
-They were written during Paul's incarceration in Rome.
-He's behind rusted bars, yet he is brimming with joy.
+They were written during Paul's first incarceration in Rome.
+He's behind rusted bars, yet he's brimming with joy.
 It's joy from a jail cell.

 But also imagine...
-A doctor just diagnosed a cancer, but God has given you a peace...
-You just got a pink-slip, but you know God is in control...
-Your friend died in an accident, but your sure he's in a better place...

-Again, Joy at half-mast is the theme of Philippians!
+A doctor diagnosing a cancer, yet God gives you peace...
+Your boss hands you a pink-slip, but you know God is in control...
+Your friend dies in an accident, but your sure he's in a better place...
+Again, joy at half-mast is the theme of Philippians!

-And how to experience joy in the midst of any situation is the secret that's revealed in its chapters.
+And how to experience joy in the midst of any situation is the secret that is revealed in its chapters.

-Paul writes, "to all the saints in Christ Jesus who are in Philippi..."
+Paul writes, ^{1:1} "to all the saints in Christ Jesus who are in Philippi..."
 The town of Philippi was in the region of Macedonia.
 It was one of Paul's initial stops after sailing across the Aegean Sea, from Turkey to Greece.

 Acts 16 recounts the birth of its church.
-Philippi was the first Christian assembly on European soil.
+Philippi was the first Christian assembly planted on European soil.

-He writes to "all the saints... with the bishops and deacons..."
-"Bishop" means "overseer" - "Deacon" means "servant."
+He writes to ^{1:1} "all the saints... with the bishops and deacons..." ^{1:1} "Bishop" means "overseer" - ^{1:1} "Deacon" means "servant."
 These were the two categories of leadership in the early church that helped the pastors.

-The bishops, or elders, concerned themselves with ministering to the spiritual needs of the Church.

-Whereas, the deacons were the designated doers.
+The bishops, or elders, concerned themselves with ministering to the spiritual needs of the saints or believers...
+The deacons were the designated doers.
 They served the physical needs of the fellowship.

-To all the church Paul writes, "Grace to you and peace from God our Father and the Lord Jesus Christ."
+To all the church Paul writes, ^{1:2} "Grace to you and peace from God our Father and the Lord Jesus Christ."

-My daughter, Natalie, had twins - a boy and a girl.

-And I love how she informed us.
-When we cut into her cake half the slice was pink, and the other half of was blue.
-Two colors made up the same slice.
+My daughter, Natalie, has twins - a boy and a girl.
+And I loved Natalie's baby reveal.
+When we cut into her cake half the slice was pink, and the other half was blue.
+Two colors made up the same slice of cake.

-This describes the Gospel.
+And this describes the Gospel.
 It's a slice of blessing in two colors.
 Grace drew Jesus to the cross.
-Peace reigns in the aftermath.
-It's all about grace and peace.
+Peace reigns in its aftermath.
+It's all about ^{1:2} grace and peace.

-Verse 3, "I thank my God upon every remembrance of you, always in every prayer of mine making request for you all with joy, for your fellowship in the gospel from the first day until now, being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ..."
+Verse 3, ^{1:3} "I thank my God upon every remembrance of you, ^{1:4} always in every prayer of mine making request for you all with joy, ^{1:5} for your fellowship in the gospel from the first day until now, ^{1:6} being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ..."

-One of the reasons Paul could rejoice or "take joy" in any circumstance is that he was totally confident that what God had started in his life God would finish.
+One of the reasons Paul could rejoice - which means "to take joy" in any circumstance - is he was confident that what God had started in his life, God would finish.